LisaHollaus/Simple-IMC-Messaging-Protocol/README.md

 - Payload: Optional additional data (e.g., username, chat message).

 ### Notes
-- We added a checksum to the protocol to ensure the integrity of the messages.
+- We added a checksum to the protocol to ensure the integrity of the messages between daemon and daemon.
+-